TYPO3-Headless/headless/Documentation/Developer/CObjects.rst

 * `intval` / `floatval` / `boolval` — cast the result.
 * `ifEmptyReturnNull` — return `null` when the result is empty.
 * `ifEmptyUnsetKey` — drop the key when the result is empty.
-* `source` — output the field under a different key.
+* `source` — nested field blocks only: output the block's `fields` result under a different key.
+Ignored on plain fields, and ignored when the block defines `dataProcessing` — that result is always stored under the block's own key.
 * `dataProcessing` — run data processors (see `lib.meta.ogImage`).

 **`nullableFieldsIfEmpty`** — comma list of field names to null out when empty (bulk variant of `ifEmptyReturnNull`).

+A field whose cObject is `USER_INT` (or whose output starts with an `<!--INT_SCRIPT` placeholder) is wrapped in `HeadlessUserInt` markers, so the uncacheable value is substituted into the JSON on output; with `ifEmptyReturnNull = 1` the nullable marker variant is used.

 **`dataProcessing`** — *replaces* the `fields` output: the processors run and the value registered under the last `as` key becomes the